Kris Drever: Career

 A live DVD was released 28 July 2008, featuring Drever's "Classic Album" set at 2008's Celtic Connections.

 In January 2010, Drever released his second solo album, Mark the Hard Earth, during Celtic Connections.
 Drever launched the album with a concert at the Old Fruitmarket on 29 January, alongside his former band, Session A9.

 Drever's third solo album, If Wishes Were Horses, was released in March 2016.

 Personal life

-Kris is the son of Ivan Drever, a former member of Wolfstone.
-Originally from Orkney, Drever lived in Shetland for a few years before moving to the mainland in 2019; he now lives in Glasgow with his wife Louise and their children.
+Kris is the son of Ivan Drever,a former member of Wolfstone. and Carolyn Allan:Vocalist [The Knowe o Deil band]Originally from Orkney, Drever lived in Shetland for a few years before moving to the mainland in 2019; he now lives in Glasgow with his wife Louise and their children.